spring-projects/spring-batch-extensions/CONTRIBUTING.md

 * 6177cd39801967cc60c7701c5f553868b943f7ea Initial commit
 ````

 If you see intersecting lines, that usually means that you forgot to rebase you branch.
-As mentioned earlier, **please rebase against master** before issuing a pull request.
+As mentioned earlier, **please rebase against main** before issuing a pull request.

 ## Mind the whitespace